stfbk/CryptoAC/Documentation/Proxy/README.md

 # CryptoAC | Documentation | Proxy

-> Last Update: 31/08/2021
+> Last Update: 17/12/2021

 ## Introduction

 The proxy is the core of *CryptoAC*.
 It performs cryptographic computations and allows users to interface with data through both a web app and RESTful APIs.
 The proxy involves three elements:

 * **users**: *CryptoAC* expects an administrator with full control over the access control policy.
 The administrator can distribute and revoke permissions, while normal users can only add, read and write files.
-We higlight that a single instance of the proxy can handle multiple users and that each user can have multiple configurations with different scenarios.
+We highlight that a single instance of the proxy can handle multiple users and that each user can have multiple configurations with different scenarios.
 For each configuration, the proxy has dedicated web interfaces and RESTful APIs;
 * **roles**: roles are created internally in an organization for various job functions (e.g., doctor, student, dean, researcher);
 * **files**: files usually contain sensitive or personal data.
 Each file is encrypted with a symmetric key.
 Both traditional and cryptographic policies can be enforced over files.